The Benefits and Drawbacks of Hiring an In-House Bookkeeper

 The perspective and level of responsibility are often more closely aligned with those of a business owner.

-BONUS: Collaborating with the right professional can enhance financial workflows, thereby increasing profitability.
+Bonus: Collaborating with the right professional can enhance financial workflows, thereby increasing profitability.
 We provide this service.
 We can also help turn manual systems into digital ones.

-COST: Bookkeeping + Financial Strategy may cost $1000 / month equalling $12,000.
+Cost: Bookkeeping + Financial Strategy may cost $1,000/month, equaling $12,000.
 Compare that to an entry-level employee.
 It's a $40K difference.

 Having someone who can identify red flags and analyze your business to develop growth strategies offers advantages that far exceed those of a regular employee.